cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

-# 5 Minutes Stacks, Episode four : PostgreSQL
+# 5 Minutes Stacks, Episode four: PostgreSQL
 ## Work in progress

 ## PostgreSQL

 For this fourth episode of the 5 minutes Stacks serie, we will mount a well-known relational database server : PostgreSQL.
-Following this tutorial, you will get :
+Following this tutorial, you will get:

 * an Ubuntu Trusty Tahr based instance, preprovisionned with the pgSQL stack
 * an web based administration interface